-My name is Gerome Cabrera and I am an ordinary individual with a public school education, from a low-income family, who landed competitive positions on Wall Street.
+My name is Gerome Cabrera and I was educated in the public school system, raised in a low-income family, and landed some quite competitive positions in the financial services industry.

-I narrowly survived the devastating 1992 Hurricane Andrew that demolished Miami, was accepted to Florida’s education program for the gifted at the age of seven for receiving a perfect score on the state’s mathematics exam, and aced all my honor’s classes all the way through secondary school.
+I am a first generation Dominican-American and I was born in Brooklyn, but raised in Miami by a single mother earning below minimum wage.
+I narrowly survived the devastating 1992 Hurricane Andrew that demolished South Florida, I was accepted to Florida’s education program for the gifted at the age of seven for receiving a perfect score on the state’s mathematics exam, and I aced all my honor’s classes from primary to secondary school.

 After living in Miami for ten years, my family moved to Queens, New York during sophomore year of high school.
 Everything changed.
 I attended a below-average high school, where I needed to retake a bunch of state required fundamental courses to re-enter the honors program by the end of junior year.
 While attending high school and to support my mother with bills, I packed grocery bags at the local C-Town Supermarket earning tips from customers.
 20-hour weekend shifts amounted to $25.
 Besides meeting my future wife in high school, I also bombed the SATs and failed to see college admission results from my top two college choices because my college advisor forgot to mail in the applications.
 I settled for CUNY.

 In college, I studied Mechanical Engineering while working part-time at Babies R’ Us.
 During my summer internship at General Electric, I decided to no longer pursue a career in engineering and “follow-the-money” in the financial services industry.